Are you living with abuse?

 As someone who has walked that road I can now say with absolute confidence that staying in an abusive marriage only leads to the death of one’s soul.
 It destroys a person bit by bit, slowly but surely.

 Abuse is the sin — not the leaving.
+Let me say that again — abuse is sin, period.
+Choosing to leave an abusive relationship is not!
 Once we get that straight in our minds then we start to get everything else straightened out.